gibgib1212/Rm-skin/readme_en.txt

 Also, as a reminder, the initial transparency values for some items are set to "0".
 I apologize for the inconvenience, but in the "beatoraja X.X.X configuration" skin tab, please enter any value for "a" in the field labeled "Transparence".
-Please see the included NOTICE.png for details.
+Please see the included "NOTICE.png" for details.

 In addition, I created this skin without any specialized knowledge of the Lua language.
-This is not limited to the Lua language, but there is a possibility of fatal defects such as memory leaks when writing skins using a programming language as opposed to the csv format.
-I have debugged the skin and have made every effort to simplify the coding so that it will not cause any problems, but I will not be held responsible for any malfunctions of equipment or facilities that may occur as a result of using this skin.
+Therefore, i assume no responsibility for any malfunction of equipment, facilities, etc. caused by the use of this skin.

 -------------------------------------

 In creating this skin, I have used code descriptions and images from other authors.
-I would like to express our gratitude to each of them and their products as follows.
+I would like to express our gratitude to the following.

 Dear 4228, "Rogan".
-	The source code for this skin is based on 4228's Rogan's Play skin.
+	"play7main.lua" for this skin was produced based on "play7main.lua" for "Rogan".
-	I had no idea how to write in Lua at the beginning, but 4228's simple and highly readable code was a guide for me in the process of creating the code.
 	Thank you very much.

 Dear むにむにおじさん, "m-select".
-	Most of the materials in my skin are borrowed from and processed by m-select.
+	Most of the materials in my skin are borrowed from and processed by "m-select".
-	If むにむにおじさん had not given us permission to modify and distribute the images, this skin would never have been created.
 	Thank you very much.
+	The following is a list of materials borrowed.
+	- "m_select\customize\advanced\default_bganimation\custombg1.png"
+	- "m_select\customize\advanced\default_commonparts\system.png"
+	- "m_select\customize\advanced\default_commonparts\font\m_select_system.png"
+	- "m_select\customize\advanced\default_playerrank2\num.png"
+	- "m_select\customize\advanced\default_stateplayoption2\parts.png"
+	- "m_select\customize\mascot\default.png"
+	- "m_select\play\antique\system\image\fceffect.png"
+	- "m_select\play\antique\system\image\frame_graph1p.png"
+	- "m_select\play\antique\system\image\fullcombo.png"
+	- "m_select\play\antique\system\image\graph.png"
+	- "m_select\play\antique\system\image\graph_line.png"
+	- "m_select\play\antique\system\image\rank.png"
+	- "m_select\result\system.png"

 Dear KASAKO, "Modern_Chic".
-	Five of the six bombs in this skin are modified from clear ring_blue SCUROed" by Modern_Chic.
+	The bomb in this skin is a 1.5x enlargement of Modern_Chic's "clear ring_blue SCUROed" and color processed.
-	Thank you very much for publishing these high-quality bombs.
+	Thank you very much.
+	- "ModernChic\Play\parts\common\bomb\clear ring_blue SCUROed..png"

 Dear Retsukiya, "R-skin".
-	I'm using R-skin combo images (2 types) for this skin.
-	R-skin is a very well-known skin in the o!m community, and various people have created variants of R-skin.
-	Not to use that as an excuse, but our skin also borrows combo images without permission.
-	If you have any problems, please contact me.
-	I will take measures such as replacing the combo image as soon as possible.

-Producer unknown.
-	We also borrow judgm image widely circulated in the o!m community without permission.
-	Please contact me if you have any problems with this as well.
+	Inspired by "R-skin" by Retsukiya, i developed this skin.
+	Thank you very much.

 -------------------------------------